 The Louis Greenspan Day Care Center offers quality, affordable child care to students, staff and faculty of DCC.
-The Center accepts children from 18 months to five years of age.
+The Center accepts children from 18 months to 5 years of age.
 Hours of operation are 7:30 a.m. to 5:00 p.m., Monday through Friday, following the College academic calendar.
 The classrooms are staffed with teachers trained in early childhood education, as well as student teachers from DCC and Marist College.
 The center also serves as a research, observation, and internship facility for a variety of academic departments on campus.

 Opened in 1975, the day care center strives to demonstrate standards of excellence in early childhood education and child development practices.
 Our center provides a safe and nurturing environment while promoting the physical, social, emotional and intellectual development of young children.
 The center maintains an open-door policy in which parents are encouraged to visit and participate in all aspects of their child’s educational experience.
-The Louis Greenspan Day Care Center has been accredited by the National Association for the Education of Young Children.
+The Louis Greenspan Day Care Center is accredited by the National Association for the Education of Young Children.

-Dutchess Community College Laboratory Nursery School
+Laboratory Nursery School

 Dutchess operates a registered laboratory nursery school.
-Children who have reached the age of three years, two months through the age of four years, ten months are admitted each September.
+Children who have reached the age of three years, two months through the age of 4 years, 10 months are admitted each September.
 The children are selected at random from the applicant pool in order to meet the educational needs of the College and its students.
 Classrooms are directed by fully-certified early childhood teachers and are staffed by DCC students matriculated in the early childhood curriculum.
 Information about fees ($2,300 per year) and registration can be secured from the director of the Dutchess Community College Laboratory Nursery School.

 The building is designed for comfort, safety and convenience and the residence-life staff, amenities and programs combine to create a welcoming environment that enriches the student experience.